NomitaChandra/ChemiMap/README.md

 # GitHub Repo Guide

-- 'ongoing_experiments_and_analysis' folder inclues the code for the steps for ConNER model as well as the MeSH ID model.
+-'ongoing_experiments_and_analysis' folder inclues the code for the steps for ConNER model as well as the MeSH ID model.
 This folder also have data and model analysis
 - 'analysis' folder includes code to the inital data analysis for the CDR dataset.
 - 'data' folder includes the files for the processed training, validation, and testing files for the RE model.
 - 'models' folder includes the ConNER model and the associated docker file as well as the RE model.
 - 'combined_pipeline' folder inclues the scripts to run the entire pipeline from NER, MeSH model, to RE model, and postprocessing.
+- Repository for the website: https://github.com/annguyen1404/chemimap